Creating a Reverse FrameWorX Connection

 -

-In the Connections pane, select Click here to add new item .
+In the Connections panel, select Click here to add new item.

 -

-In the Connection Settings form, enter the name of the connection, and then configure the remaining settings as follows.
+In the Connection Settings form, enter the name of the connection and select Open Tunnel for Reverse Connection.

 -